SebastianWcisl0/Slime-Quest/README.md

 This is a simple game program I made for an introductory class at SFSU.
 Super small and simple, but it was very fun.
+All you need a java ide and to run game driver.
 Enjoy!
-(hint: don't pick up a weapon, you'll one shot slimes after one combat!)